Jean-Tinland/simple-bar/README.md

 ## Clickable elements

-Some elements of **simple-bar** are interactives :
+Some elements of **simple-bar** are interactives.
+For example :

 - Toggle caffeinate mode on battery widget click (prevent your mac to sleep while activate)
 - Toggle wifi on/off on wifi widget click
 - Toggle microphone on microphone widget click
-- Play/pause Spotify current song on Spotify widget click
+- Play/pause Spotify or Music-iTunes current song on Spotify/Music-iTunes widget click
-- Play/pause Music/iTunes current song on Music widget click
 - Open Calendar app on date widget click
 - Remove, move spaces on space hover (1s delay / instant while `cmd` key is pressed) (**Only with SIP disabled**)
 - Add space on "plus" button click (**Only with SIP disabled**)

+Clickable elements have a border showing on hover in order to easily identify them.

 <a name="refresh-bar"></a>